drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Business-Park/Parking.md

 Where surplus car parking spaces were allowed by LTA through a waiver application to exceed the upper bound of the Range-based Parking Provision Standards (RPPS) after 1 Feb 2019, the development will not be allowed to convert any of the surplus car parking spaces to other uses.

+### Definitions and Notes

+- (1): Motor-cycle parking provision is mandatory in all non-residential developments.

 ## Bicycle Parking

 To promote a car-lite society, BP developments may be required to provide bicycle parking facilities within the developments.